xinqiyang/yagami..ko/README.md

 License
 =======

-Elasticsearch JDBC River Plugin
+Yagami..Ko Framework

-Copyright (C) 2012,2013 Jörg Prante
+Copyright (C) 2013 Xinqiyang

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.